chakri-939/chakri-939/README.md

 - 🌱 I’m currently learning **ReactJS**

-- 👨‍💻 All of my projects are available at [https://chakri-portfolio.netlify.app/](https://chakri-portfolio.netlify.app/)
+- 👨‍💻 My Portfolio and all of my projects are available at [https://chakri-portfolio.netlify.app/](https://chakri-portfolio.netlify.app/)

-- 💬 Ask me about **Web Development**
+- 💬 Ask me about **DSA and Web Development**

 - 📫 How to reach me **chakradharchakri939@gmail.com**